Humphries-Lab/Lab-Manual/ReadMe.md

 You can make edits to the lab manual straight from your browser:

-1. Every page on the website contains an _edit this page_ icon (in the top-right-hand corner of the page, right of the main heading).
+1. Every page on the website contains an _edit this page_ icon (in the top-right-hand corner of the page, to the right of the main heading).
 2. Clicking that icon opens the source of the page on GitHub.
    (This will be one of the markdown files in [`content/`](content))
 3. Make your proposed edits, and click the green _Commit changes_ button.
-4. This will open a Pull Request, for review by someone from the lab.
+4. This will open a _Pull Request_ (PR), for review by someone from the lab.
     - If you are a member of the _Humphries-Lab_ GitHub Organization, you can also directly 'commit to `main`', which will update the website immediately, without review.